Null Hypothesis Significance Testing

 interval_diff |> tidy() |> select(term, estimate, std.error, statistic)

-\[ t = \frac{\hat{\beta}_1 - 0}{SE(\hat{\beta}_1)} = \frac{29.36551 - 0}{3.408571} = 8.615 \]
+\[ t = \frac{\hat{\beta}_1 - 0}{SE(\hat{\beta}_1)} = \frac{29.36551 - 0}{3.408571} = 8.6 \]

-Step 6: Determine if the calculated test-statistic is in the null hypothesis rejection region
+Step 6: Determine if the calculated test-statistic is in the null hypothesis rejection region and draw a conclusion

-Our test statistic of ~8.6 conveys that our sample produces a mean difference in WTP between conditions that is 8.6 standard errors away from the null hypothesis value of 0.
+Our test statistic of ~8.6 indicates that our sample produces a mean difference in WTP between conditions that is 8.6 standard errors away from the null hypothesis value of 0.
 Observing the critical values of our rejection criteria, it is evident that our t-statistic falls within the rejection range (i.e., it’s in the right tail and greater than 1.963).

 interval_diff |> tidy() |> select(term, estimate, std.error, statistic, p.value)